laserpants/powerpants/README.md

 True
 ```

-We can now implement some basic building blocks.
+We can now go ahead and implement some basic building blocks.

 ```haskell
 mono d c = Px (singleton d c) -- Create a monomial